 As you can see in the following image, after applying the response time filter, we’ve identified 5 requests out of initial 175,000 that justify in-depth PurePath analysis.
-To begin PurePath analysis of a request, select a request and then click View PurePath.
+To begin PurePath analysis of a request, select a request and then select View PurePath.

 PurePath analysis of a single web request

-In the Breakdown of PurePath processing time section of the example PurePath above, you can see that the whole transaction consumes about 32.8 ms of CPU time, spends 559 ms in suspension, and 74.3 ms someplace else.
+In the Breakdown of PurePath processing time section of the example PurePath analysis, you can see that the whole transaction consumes about 32.8 ms of CPU time, spends 559 ms in suspension, and 74.3 ms someplace else.

 However, the waterfall chart shows much more detail.
 The waterfall indicates which other services are called and in which order.
 We can see each call to the

 Verification services.
 We also see the subsequent calls to the MongoDB service that were made by